barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

     }
 ```

-The magic to defeat SQLi can be found here in these tiny lines:
+The magic to defeat SQLi can be found here in these tiny lines below:

 ```
 location ~* "(\'|\")(.*)(drop|insert|md5|select|union)" {